Aomitayo/vanhack-calendar-app/README.md

 - Visual design was made to be reasonably close to vanhack's current style.
 - The event navigation control is provided as a Sticky that appears when the user scrolls
-- Context sensitive event card actions are provided on the event cards
+- Context sensitive event card actions are presented on the event cards based on the type of event and the current user.
+Time constraints did not allow for implementing the actual actions.
+Just the presentation logic for the action buttons.

 In general, the front end app was an excercise in applying tailwindcss to styling a react app whilst making extensive use of react hooks and Functional components.